meenakship3/scout/demo/readme.md

 5. **Scan Your Files**

    - Open your project in VS Code.
+   - You may use the test files in the `test-files` directory.
    - Open the Command Palette (`Ctrl+Shift+P`).
    - Type and select **Scout: Scan Workspace for Accessibility Issues**.